Common DUI Questions

 to be operating a motor vehicle while under the influence of alcohol or

-drugs, the police officer may pull the driver over to determine the driver's
+drugs, the police officer may pull the driver over to investigate and

 Field sobriety tests are specific types of tests that police officers use to determine if a